Texas Tech University

 Overview

-Every position at Texas Tech University System is subject to applicable federal and state laws and regulations, in addition to university policies and procedures.
-The system's pay plan is divided into two categories: Classified and Non-Classified.
+Every Texas Tech University position is subject to applicable federal and state laws and regulations, in addition to university policies and procedures.
+The university's pay plan is divided into two categories: Classified and Non-Classified.

 Classified Pay Plan

-Texas Tech University System's Classified Pay Plan is administered by each component institution's Human Resources department.
+Texas Tech University's Classified Pay Plan is administered by Human Resources.
 Each classified position has a standardized specification with a position code, position class title, position summary, minimum qualifications, exemption status, job category, pay grade, and pay range with set minimum, mid, and maximum salary rates.
 Essential job duties and preferred qualifications are determined by the employing college or department.

 Non-Classified Pay Plan

-Texas Tech University System's Non-Classified Pay Plan is administered by each component institution's Human Resources department.
-Non-Classified positions are often one of a kind, used by a small number of employees, or faculty-related and allows flexibility to address the university's unique job market when determining compensation.
-Non-Classified positions are often widely recruited for and typically require a specific degree and/or specialized training.
+Texas Tech University's Non-Classified Pay Plan is administered by Human Resources.
+Non-Classified positions are often one of a kind, used by a small number of employees, or faculty-related and allow flexibility to address the university's unique job market when determining compensation.
+Non-Classified positions are often widely recruited for and require a specific degree and/or specialized training.
 Non-Classified positions have standardized specifications with a position code, position class title, minimum qualifications, exemption status, and job category.
 Essential job duties are determined by the employing college or department.